 - A. Requirements for Ph.D.
 Candidacy

 - 1. Formation of the Ph.D. committee.

 - 2. Approval of the dissertation proposal.

 - 3. Passage of the Oral Qualifying Exam.

+- 4. Completion of a total of 12.0 units of Anth 241, Contemporary Topics in Biological Anthropology

 - B. Once the requirements for advancement to candidacy have been met, the faculty recommends that the student be advanced to candidacy.

 - C. In order to advance to candidacy the student must submit a PhD Form II to the Graduate Division with a copy to the Graduate Program Assistant, and must pay the prescribed advancement to candidacy fee.